wx-b/robosuite/docs/creating_environment.md

-# How to build a custom environment in Mujoco
+# How to build a custom environment
 We provide a variety of templating tools to build an environment in a modular way.
 Here we break down the creation of `SawyerLift` to demonstrate these functionalities.
-The code cited can be found in `_load_model` methods of classes `SawyerEnv` (creates the robot) and `SawyerLift` (creates the table) plus the code of `TableTopTask`.
+The code cited ([here](RoboticsSuite/environments/sawyer_lift.py#L138)) can be found in `_load_model` methods of classes `SawyerEnv` (creates the robot) and `SawyerLift` (creates the table) plus the code of `TableTopTask`.

 # Modeling
-Here we use RoboticsSuite's mujoco xml builders to create a robotics task
+Here we explain step-by-step how to create a model of a manipulation task using our APIs.

 ## Creating the world
 All mujoco object definitions are housed in an xml.
 We create a `MujocoWorldBase` class to do it.
 ```python